munificent/craftinginterpreters/book/appendix-ii.md

 ^part Backmatter

-For your edification, here is the code produced by [the little script we build][generator] to automate generating the syntax tree classes for jlox.
+For your edification, here is the code produced by [the little script we built][generator] to automate generating the syntax tree classes for jlox.

 [generator]: representing-code.html#metaprogramming-the-trees